-Lead is a widely-used metal, which may accumulate in the body.
+Lead is a widely-used metal, which can accumulate in the body.
 Common sources include:

-It damages the central nervous system, kidneys and brain.
-It affects motor function and reflexes.
-It affects learning.
+It damages the central nervous system, kidneys, and brain.
+It affects learning, motor function, and reflexes.
 Children are affected more than adults.

-Lead National and State Ambient Air Quality Standards (NAAQS)
+National Ambient Air Quality Standards (NAAQS) for Lead

-In 1978, EPA set a primary and secondary NAAQS for lead (Pb) at a level of 1.5 micrograms lead per cubic meter of air (µg/m3), averaged over a calendar quarter.
-The standard was reviewed in the 1980s.
-Based on this review, EPA decided not to revise the 1978 standard.
-In a parallel effort, EPA developed the broad, multi-program and multimedia U.S. Strategy for Reducing Lead Exposure.
+In 1978, EPA set a primary and secondary standard for lead at 1.5 micrograms per cubic meter of air (µg/m3), averaged over a calendar quarter.
+Based on a review in the 1980s, EPA decided not to revise the 1978 standard.
+In a parallel effort, EPA developed the national strategy for reducing lead exposure.

-In 2004, EPA initiated a review of the air quality criteria for Pb.
-Based on its review, EPA significantly strengthened the standard in 2009.
-Both primary and secondary standards are identical and set to the level of 0.15 µg/m3, which is 1/10 of the previous standard.
+EPA significantly strengthened the lead standard in 2009.
+Both primary and secondary standards are identical at 0.15 µg/m3, which is 1/10 of the previous standard.